 National and regional levels of smoking and smoking related diseases continue to fall as a result of higher taxation, better education, support in quitting and laws limiting where people can smoke.
 However, across many parts of London smoking rates for routine and manual workers are consistently much higher than their general populations.
 In summary cheap and readily available illegal tobacco keeps people smoking.

-- View London Trading Standards in action against the trade in illicit tobacco on YouTube here
+- View London Trading Standards in action against the trade in illicit tobacco here

 What is the scale of the problem?

 A survey report in 2013 entitled ‘Illicit Tobacco in South East London’ found that 114 million illicit cigarettes, with a street value of over £22 million, are sold annually in the region by organised criminal gangs.